ayouboss/Meteor-DHTMLX-Scheduler-Live-Update/README.md

-Meteor DHTMLX Scheduler with Live Update
+Meteor Dhtmlx Scheduler with Live Update
 ====================================

 Updates automatically to all connected clients (autopublish and insecure packages removed)